Table of Contents

 }

-You can use the ARAssembly.Camera property to access the camera component.
-If there are multiple cameras in the scene, this is a quick way to find the camera used for AR.
+You can access the camera component using the ARAssembly.Camera property.
+This is a quick way to find the camera used for AR when there are multiple cameras in the scene.

-For example, the following code shows how to get the camera in the session and perform raycasting on objects in the scene:
+For example, the following code shows how to obtain the camera in the session and perform ray detection on objects in the scene:

 var ray = Session.Assembly.Camera.ScreenPointToRay(screenPoint);